For patients after a stroke, practicing balance exercises can improve gait (manner of walking), coordination, and stability.

 7. Seated Marching

-Start off by sitting on the edge of your seat with your back completely straight.
+Start by sitting tall on the edge of your seat.
 Then, alternate lifting your knees as high as you can.
-Try to avoid leaning back to fully engage the core.
+Avoid leaning back in order to fully engage the core.

 Practice for about 30 seconds.
 For the best results, focus on your posture rather than speed.